| MARYLOU'S NEWS - The Beginning

 After accomplishing these goals in her first store, and eager to take on more challenges, she opened her second store in Braintree four months later and proceeded to duplicate her winning philosophy.

-Due to a lot of hard work, a perfect coffee product, pride, and a staff which has literally become famous and talked about throughout the entire South Shore, Marylou's has grown into a chain of 15 stores and is still growing.
+Due to a lot of hard work, a perfect coffee product, pride, and a staff which has literally become famous and talked about throughout the entire South Shore, Marylou's has grown into a sizable chain of stores in Massachusetts and Rhode Island and is still growing.

 Country Store Owner builds unusual chain.